tawalaya/cat-eval/functions/Readme.md

 # Functions

-Each folder contains a synsetic serverless function with a know performance profile.
+Each folder contains a synthetic serverless function with a know performance profile.

 ## Requrimetnes
  - python3.7+